 GGAO will continue to support VLBI2010, e-VLBI, and other developmental activities during the upcoming year.
-Tentative plans for 2009 include:
+Tentative plans for 2010 include:

-- Characterization of the Lindgren feed. - Installation and testing of the new phase calibrator for the VLBI2010 system. - Installation of a new 5 MHz distribution system in the MV3 electronics van. - Installation of a new Field System computer. - Continued investigation and characterization of the performance of the 5-meter MV3 antenna. - Installation of a new 12-meter VLBI2010 antenna.
+- Characterization of the Eleven feed in conjunction with Haystack Observatory. - Installation and testing of the new phase calibrator for the VLBI2010 system. - Installation of the new rDBE and Mark 5C, enabling data recording at 4 Gbps. - Performance of holography on the 5-meter antenna using a 1-meter reference antenna and geosynchronous satellites. - Continued investigation and characterization of the performance of the 5-meter MV3 antenna.